kens-git/f122_telemetry_parser/README.md

 <ol>
     <li>Subclassing the filters.Filter class.</li>
     <li>Implementing the filter method on the new subclass.
 The cleanup method is meant to give the filter a chance
-    to clean up or commit any work it has done (e.g., if it's working with files), but this method can be ignored if it's not applicable.</li>
+    to clean up or commit any work it has done before the application closes as the result of a key interrupt (e.g., if it's working with files), but this method can be ignored if it's not applicable.</li>
     <li>Adding the new filter in the FILTERS dictionary in main.py.
 This makes it available for selection from the command line.
 Note: currently, filters are expected to take no parameters in their constructors.</li>
     <li>Run the application, selecting your new filter.</li>
 </ol>

 <p>The LogFilter serves as an example for how a filter may be implemented.</p>

 <p>Note: filters may lag when the telemetry rate is high, but the queue should ensure all data is eventually filtered.
-If a real-time filter is required, either turn down the rate to 10-20 Hz, or comment in the issue thread that there's an interest in seeing this lag fixed sooner rather than later.</p>
+If a real-time filter is required, invoking main.py using PyPy appears to be the most straightforward solution.</p>